 - Faith – The greatest lesson that Christmas teaches us is that of keeping the faith.
 Our lives are fraught with challenges and difficult times.
 Just as the followers of Jesus kept their faith in him and in his resurrection, it often becomes important for us to believe in good times and our own abilities.

-Christmas festival is right round the corner.
+The Christmas festival is right around the corner.
 While we plan to indulge in the bright lights and cheerful festivities of the season, let us not forget these valuable lessons that Christmas brings with it and strive to become better human beings.